Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/image-preparation/foreground-separation.md

 As an alternative to the aforementioned *Paint Brush Mode*, you can also use the polygon drawing functionality to create the outlines of your character.
 You can enable it by clicking on the **Polygon** icon on the left-hand side.

 With **Polygon Mode**, you can set points around your character to define its rough outline.
 Make sure to draw a full circle around your character, this means the last point you set needs to be connected to the first point that you created to complete a full loop around your character.
-Just like with **Paint Brush Mode**, you do not need to be completely accurate with your drawings, though **Polygon Mode** allows for more precision and might be a better choice in some cases.
+Unlike the **Paint Brush Mode**, you should follow the outline of your character closely to get a good result.

 In order to get started, set a point anywhere at the outline of your character, then run points along the line of your character.
 You can delete points by clicking the middle mouse button on a point that you want to delete.
 You can insert new points by clicking on an already existing lines and you can move existing points around to adjust their position.